jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/control-logic.rst

 -----------------

 * The operator can be used to specify the steps to be executed in order to perform the instruction

+    * The operator would manipulate the control signals for the system

 * Thus, a look up table can be used to find the steps required to perform the full instruction

+    * Input to the look up table is the operand, output is the control signals

 * However, there is a problem with this idea since instruction may require several sequential steps too complete

+    * The microcodes

-    * Consider the below table of the 4 steps required for loading data from RAM to register A
+* Consider the below table of the 4 microcode steps required for loading data from RAM to register A

 .. list-table:: Full control logic of ``LDAR``